matteron/buildspace/README.md

 #### `copy`
 `Default: []`
 Copy directories is an array of strings which list all the directories which you would like buildspace to copy to the output without any further modification.
 I typically add things like my fonts or css files to this list.

-## Changelog

-`0.1.2`
-- Stopped using .npmignore

-`0.1.1`:
-- Fixed issue where copying would fail when it reached subdirectories.
-- Simplified named of the option parameters.

-`0.1.0`:
-- Initial Release